 Most student fees are being reduced by 30 to close to 40 per cent.
-Many student fees are being reduced for the fall semester.
+Many student fees are being reduced for the Winter semester.
 The University will continue to offer important support services to help our students achieve academic and personal success.
 This includes OpenEd (Distance Education), CourseLink support, Student Accessibility Services, Student Wellness and Gryphons Athletics.
 In keeping with public health and government directives on physical distancing, some of these services may be delivered through online platforms or by phone.
 As such, some compulsory fees have been charged to maintain these essential services.

 Student Financial Services will no longer be accepting in-person payments for your student financial account – this includes debit payments.
 Check the list of accepted payment methods.